astronomyk/SimCADO/SimCADO/simcado/docs/source/GettingStarted.md

 # Getting Started with SimCADO
 SimCADO can be super easy to use, or super complicated.
 The level of complexity is completely up to the user.
-Regardless of your intended use for SimCADO, it's probably a good idea to at least have a vague understanding of what is going on during a simulation.

-## Behind the scenes of SimCADO
-SimCADO uses 4 main classes during a simulation:

-* `Source` holds spatial and spectral information about the astronomical source of photons, e.g. galaxy, star cluster, etc.
-* `OpticalTrain` contains information on the various elements along the optical path, e.g. mirrors reflectivity curves, PSFs, instrumental distortion, etc.
-* `Detector` represents the focal plane detector array and contains information on the electronic characteristics of the detector chips and their physical positions.
-* `UserCommands` is a dictionary of all the important keywords needed by SimCADO to run the simultationm, e.g. `OBS_EXPTIME` (exposure time) or `INST_FILTER_TC` (filter curve)
+A basic simulation involves only 1 thing: a ``Source`` object to describe the observable object.
+Once the user has created this object, the function ``simcado.run()`` is all that needs to be called.
+Controlling the parameters of the simulation can be done either by passing keyword-value pairs, or my using a ``UserCommands`` dictionary.

 ## Source